 Mary also attends crime survivor-related events through the TRC and speaks on panels on behalf of the center, which she says is part of the healing process for her.
-At one event, she met with the Mayor and Chief of Police of Stockton and discussed her son's case (which remains unsolved).

 Today, Mary is spreading the word about the TRC to other survivors in her community.
 She has introduced several people from her community to the TRC.